nobl9/terraform-n9-export-aws/README.md

 }
 ```

-Parameters needs to be passed as described in below step by step instruction.
+Parameters need to be passed as described in the below step by step instructions.

 ### Export from N9 to S3